Skip to main content

 So far the starting point for all plan runs is a user query for a specific set of inputs e.g. "get the weather in Beirut".
 This is in contrast to a generalised query e.g. "get the weather for a given city" where the city is provided dynamically per plan run.
 The PlanInput abstraction allows you to use a generalised query or plan "template" where the input differs with every plan run.

-In the planning stage, you would define the list of plan inputs, providing a name and optional description for each, and pass those along with a generalised query as arguments to the portia.plan method.
-The planning agent is capable of generating a plan with "placeholders" for each plan input.
-To run that generalised plan, Portia then expects you to provide specific values for the inputs at each run.
+In the planning stage, you define the list of plan inputs, providing a name and optional description for each, and pass them into the plan builder.
+This creates references that you can use later in your plan, using Input("input_name").
+Then, when you run the plan, Portia expects you to provide specific values for the inputs at each run.

 For example, consider a simple agent that tells you the weather in a particular city, with the city provided as a plan input.
 To set this up, we define the plan input for the planner as follows: